Amadeus

 The enterprise subscription comes with a service level agreement or a contract between you and Amadeus that defines the volume of tech support you can expect.

-As a rule, the GDS provides you with a dedicated account manager and support team to answer your questions, help you with configurations, change your account settings, and so on.
-In other words, you can reach out to Amadeus experts via email once something goes wrong — be it the development or production phase.
+As a general rule, the GDS provides a dedicated account manager and support team to assist with inquiries, configurations, account settings, and any issues that may arise.
+Whether you’re in the development or production phase, you can reach out to Amadeus experts when something isn’t functioning as expected.

 Pricing conditions